Canucks vs. Hurricanes Prediction & Picks - December 9

 Canucks Splits and Trends

-- Vancouver has earned nine points (4-4-1) in its nine games decided by one goal.
+- In the nine games Vancouver has played that were decided by one goal, it has a 4-4-1 record (good for nine points).

-- This season the Canucks scored just one goal in one game and they lost that matchup.
+- In the one game this season the Canucks recorded only one goal, they lost.

-- When Vancouver has scored a pair of goals this season, they've earned four points (2-3-0 record).
+- Vancouver has finished 2-3-0 in the five games this season when it scored a pair of goals (registering four points).

-- The Canucks have earned 31 points in their 20 games with at least three goals scored.
+- The Canucks have scored at least three goals 20 times, and are 15-4-1 in those games (to record 31 points).

-- This season, Vancouver has scored a single power-play goal in seven games has a record of 4-2-1 in those matchups.
+- In the seven games when Vancouver has scored a lone power-play goal, it picked up nine points after finishing 4-2-1.

-- When it outshoots its opponent this season, Vancouver has posted a record of 9-4-1 (19 points).
+- In the 14 games this season in which it has outshot its opponent, Vancouver is 9-4-1 (19 points).

 Team Stats Comparison